-- The Consortium will submit to the EC one semi-annual technical report, covering the R&D progress made since the last report relative to the most updated approved Program plan. - The USL and the ILL will each submit to the EC a separate semi-annual fiscal report, covering the cumulative actual Program expenditures compared to the updated approved USL / ILL Budgets. - The formats of the technical and fiscal reports are described in a separate document. - The amount of the next periodic grant payment extended by the EC to the USL / ILL will be based on the semi-annual technical and fiscal reports.
+- The Consortium will submit to the EC one semi-annual Technical Report (TR), covering the R&D progress made since the last report relative to the most updated approved Program plan. - The USL and the ILL will each submit to the EC a separate semi-annual Fiscal Report (FR), covering the cumulative actual Program expenditures compared to the updated approved USL / ILL Budgets. - The formats of the technical and fiscal reports are described in Section 9, ahead.

+• The amount of the next periodic grant payment extended by the EC to the USL / ILL will be based on the semi-annual TR and FR.